HexHive/HyperPill/hyperpill-snap/README.md

 [L2] $ gcc snap.c -o snap
 [L2] $ ./snap
-[L2] $ lspci -v
-# Copy the output of the above command to /path/to/snapshots/dir/lspci

 # Now in L0, collect the snapshot data to /path/to/snapshots/dir,
 # where dir can be `kvm`, `hyperv`, `macos`, or whatever you want.